Powerless (Say What You Want)

 "Powerless (Say What You Want)" is a song by Canadian singer-songwriter Nelly Furtado from her second studio album, Folklore (2003).
 The song was written and produced by Furtado, Gerald Eaton, and Brian West.
-It contains a sample of Malcolm McLaren's "Buffalo Gals", which was written by Trevor Horn, Anne Dudley, and Malcolm McLaren.
+It contains a sample of Malcolm McLaren's "Buffalo Gals", which was written by Trevor Horn, Anne Dudley, and McLaren.
 The song was released as the album's lead single in October 2003.

 Background

 "Powerless (Say What You Want)" addresses how Furtado was discriminated against as her record company wanted to hide her ancestry: "Paint my face in your magazines/Make it look whiter than it seems/Paint me over with your dreams/Shove away my ethnicity".
 According to Furtado, "I noticed that when I turned on the TV, I didn't really see anybody that looked like me.
 So it's really important for me to keep that realness in me and always remember where I came from, while at the same time always entertaining people.
 I like music to be inclusive."
 Furtado also commented on gaining strength through the things that are truly important, saying that "real power comes from not caring about power and just letting yourself be free" and affirming that it is "good to have balance in life".

 Of the instrumentation, Furtado said: "I get to see a lot of DJ-oriented performance stuff, and I'm into the heaviness of breakbeats, how raw and powerful they are.
 Everything lately has become so synthesized, but just the standard sound of breakbeats is inspiring.
 'Powerless' uses breakbeats like that; it's a real groove, a real vibe.
 It just carries you away.
 There’s a banjo mixed with a breakbeat from elements of Malcolm McLaren's 'Buffalo Gals.'
 So right away you're bobbing your head.
 The lyrics are initially in-your-face, like, 'Okay, I know I'm going to be stereotyped in my life because that is the world we live in; that's society.'
 But the song tries to find some sense of order in this complicated world."

 The song was named 'Single of the Year' at the 2004 Juno Awards.